What is Spacecraft Multilayer Insulation?

 Quest Thermal Group’s Innovations in Spacecraft Multilayer Insulation

 Quest Thermal Group’s contributions to MLI technology are substantial.
 We focus on enhancing the thermal performance and durability of the systems while minimizing their weight.
 This is particularly important in aerospace applications where every gram counts.
-Our innovative approaches include the integration of advanced materials like aerogels and the development of superior bonding techniques that ensure the longevity and effectiveness of the layers.
+Our innovative approaches include the use or our proprietary discrete spacers, novel vapor cooling methods, load bearing structural MLI, and lightweight spacer-supported vacuum shells.

 Practical Applications of Spacecraft Multilayer Insulation in Space Missions